 - Build awareness and promote equitable management of water resources that safeguard vulnerable groups.

-2) Contribute to the development of local policies and mechanisms that secure access to land for vulnerable groups (livestock breeders, fishermen, women, youth) and strategic spaces in times of drought and flood crisis (refuge sites, fisheries, corridors and Pastures).
+- Contribute to the development of local policies and mechanisms that secure access to land for vulnerable groups and strategic spaces in times of drought and flood crisis.

-3) Improving the National Strategy for Risk Reduction and Disaster Reduction (SNRRC) through the introduction of Integrated Risk Management (IRM).
+- Improve the National Strategy for Risk Reduction and Disaster Reduction through the incorporation of Integrated Risk Management.